Spatial structure of multipartite entanglement at measurement induced phase transitions: Introduction

 In this paper, we will first claim that the entanglement exponents $\alpha_k$ follows some general guidelines.
 Firstly, if an equivalent exponent for $k$-party mutual information, $\alpha_k^{\text{MI}}$, exists, it must always be at most $\alpha_k$.
 Secondly, $\alpha_k$ is monotonically increasing with $k$.
 Our last and strongest claim is that $\alpha_k$ is subadditive in $k$ - which guarantees, for example, that these systems will not have an abnormally suppressed higher-party GME.
 We present our arguments for these guidelines in Section~\ref{section:subadditivity}, using a heuristic picture of entanglement in terms of cluster connection conditions.

 We will test our claims with numerical simulations of a class of RQC ensembles known as measurement-only circuits (MOC).
 Most RQC ensembles are difficult to simulate classically~\cite{Movassagh2019,Dalzell2022,Napp2022,Chen2024}, unless there exists a comprehensive set of stabilizers that can remove the exponential cost in system size~\cite{Gottesman1998,Bravyi2016,Audenaert2005}, and it is difficult to determine the $k$-party GME of a generic mixed state in a way that is both efficient and accurate~\cite{Guhne2009,Guhne2010,Ma2011b,Lyu2024,Audenaert2005}.
-The MOC of Refs.~\onlinecite{Nahum2020,Lang2020,Sang2020}, consisting of nothing but single-site $X$ measurements and nearest-neighbor $ZZ$ measurements, is simple enough that all of these difficulties are mitigated, while still providing an interesting entanglement structure typical of critical non-unitary systems, due to its mapping to 2D bond percolation.
+The MOC of the projective Ising model~\cite{Nahum2020,Lang2020}, consisting of nothing but single-site $X$ measurements and nearest-neighbor $ZZ$ measurements, is simple enough that all of these difficulties are mitigated, while still providing an interesting entanglement structure typical of critical non-unitary systems, due to its mapping to 2D bond percolation.

 Ref.~\onlinecite{Sang2020} previously measured bipartite GME in this system, obtaining $\alpha_2 = 4$ both numerically and theoretically through the CFT of the percolation model.
 We extend the theoretical result in Section~\ref{section:theory} to show that $\alpha_k = 2k$ for general $k$, and numerically verify this in Section~\ref{section:numerics} up to $k=5$, also showing classical dominance and monotonicity of entanglement exponents in this regime.
 We cover the 2+1D version of this circuit in Section~\ref{section:3d}, which maps to the elusive 3D bond percolation model.
 Our measured and predicted values of the entanglement scaling exponent $\alpha_k$ and the mutual information scaling exponent $\alpha_k^{\text{MI}}$ can be found in Table~\ref{tab:slopes}.
 Both circuits easily satisfy classical dominance and monotonicity of $\alpha_k$, and the 1+1D circuit saturates subadditivity, with the numerical evidence of the 2+1D circuit suggesting exponents that are near additive as well.